jmacost5/CPP-528-Project/about.md

   - name: Mariam Mahmoud
     img: ../assets/img/about/Mariam.jfif
-    desc: The Woman Boss that literally manages everything on a whole other timeline and will graduate with her MS in Program Evaluation           and Data Analytics in Fall 2022.
+    desc: The Woman Boss that literally manages everything on a whole other timeline, and she will graduate with her MS in Program Evaluation           and Data Analytics in Fall 2022.
     github: https://github.com/Ma112120
   - name: Megan Rowland
     img: ../assets/img/about/Megan.jpeg